RolandWarburton/boilerplates/golang-web/README.md

 Check `nginx/keys` and generate a private key using the provided `gen.sh`.

 Create required volume and network.
+You can rename the examples in `docker-compose.yaml` to target the correct names.

 ```none
 docker volume create example_data